Isabelle-Raad/Final_Project_1/README.md

 <img width="233" alt="ERD" src="https://github.com/Locdintech/UFOs/assets/116410666/c782f138-1e57-4182-b5c5-6a71f01903b8">

 ### PostgreSQL
-We then used the diagram as a guide to create our database in Postgre SQL
+We then used the diagram as a guide to create our database in PostgreSQL

 ![Artists Table](https://github.com/Locdintech/UFOs/assets/116410666/350592c6-5aeb-4936-a8ab-ab217019af1a)